sami-amer/CronbachsAlphaForVideoAnnotation/README.md

-# Cronbachs Alpha For VideoAnnotation
+# Cronbachs Alpha For Video Annotation
 Takes two outputs from video annotation software and tests their reliability against each other using Cronbach's Alpha Formula for inter-reliability
 ## Inputs